skerkour/kerkour.com/content/blog/bloom-a-free-and-open-source-google.md

 * An expressive and modern language
-* An open-source language that fully embraces Bloom's values
+* An open-source language that fully embraces our values
 * A language that allows both high-level abstractions and low-level constructs, without * performance cost
 * All our services must be able to be self-hosted on a <a href="https://www.raspberrypi.org" target="_blank" rel="noopener">Raspberry pi</a>
 * Here again the compound interests come into play, being expert in a language capable of * both web services, robotics and blockchains, can multiply the creative capabilities